- NAME: Alexander the Great

-Alexander the Great was the King of Macedonia.
-During his leadership he united Greece, reestablished the Corinthian League and conquered the Persian Empire.
+Alexander the Great served as king of Macedonia from 336 to 323 B.C.
+During his leadership, he united Greece, reestablished the Corinthian League and conquered the Persian Empire.

 Both Alexander's father and mother had a great influence on the man he became but his mother held a special significance in his upbringing.

 In Babylon, Alexander the Great suffers a mysterious illness causing his death just a few days shy of his thirty-third birthday.

 Alexander the Great created a timeless impression of himself as a god-like figure that lasts even until this day.